 In early March 2019, IDP sought to determine if the Stampfli Drill could be utilized to drill pilot holes in firn and ice, in advance of subglacial rock coring with the IDP Winkie Drill.
 IDP tested Stampfli Drill operation in a prototype ice well near Madison, WI.
 Chip transport was found to be inefficient when drilling in solid ice.
-In 2020, IDP worked to replace the aluminum cutter heads with a stainless steel head to prevent deformation.
-In 2021, IDP is performing minor maintenance on the drill system, including replacement of a circuit board in the control box, re-termination of the cable, procurement of field tools and spare brushes for the slip ring, tuning of the winch motor and designing a cutter grinding fixture.
+In 2020, IDP worked to replace the aluminum cutter heads with stainless steel heads to prevent deformation.
+In 2021, IDP performed minor maintenance on the drill system, including replacement of a circuit board in the control box, re-termination of the cable, and procurement of field tools and spare brushes for the slip ring.
+In 2022, a new core barrel was procured to replace a warped barrel, the winch motor was tuned and a cutter grinding fixture was designed.
 Future modifications to improve chip transport may include the addition of shoes with varying pitch and the addition of a ribbed outer barrel, though this would require wider kerf cutters and a taller tower.

 - 1. General maintenance and modification Ongoing as needed. - 2.
-Procure a new core barrel to replace a warped barrel in IDP inventory PY 2022. - 3.
 Make modifications to improve drilling capabilities in solid ice Will be completed as NSF and community priorities dictate.